Mastering the Art of Layering for British Weather

 Winter (December-February)

-Winter layering is about warmth without bulk.
 Thermal base layers, insulating mid layers (think cashmere or wool jumpers), and a proper winter coat keep you cosy.
-Don't forget accessories—a good scarf, hat, and gloves make all the difference.
+A good scarf, hat, and gloves make all the difference.

 Practical Layering Tips

-- Stick to a colour palette: Neutrals (black, grey, navy, camel) make mixing layers effortless
+- Stick to a colour palette: Neutrals make mixing layers effortless

 - Invest in versatile pieces: A good trench coat, quality cardigan, and classic blazer work across seasons